emtee40/FMHY-wiki/FMHY‐Notes.md.md

 #### WeLib Note

-WeLib is *not* connected to Anna's Archive, they simply mirror their Anna's content onto their site that has a different user-interface.
+WeLib is *not* connected to Anna's Archive, they simply mirror Anna's content onto their own site that has a different UI.
 It is not updated as often, and they don't share their codebase improvements publicly, so they aren't endorsed by Anna's themselves.

 ***